natalie-23-gill/streamlit-cytoscape/README.md

 `st_cytoscape` was created by Natalie Gill.
 It is licensed under the terms of the MIT license.

+## AI Disclosure Statement

+Generative AI tools (Claude Code, Anthropic) were used as coding assistants during the development of this project.
+The authors maintain full responsibility for the accuracy of all code.
+AI-assisted outputs were reviewed and validated against expected behavior before integration.

 ## Acknowledgments

 This project is a fork of [st-link-analysis](https://github.com/AlrasheedA/st-link-analysis) by [@AlrasheedA](https://github.com/AlrasheedA), who developed the bulk of the original component.
 This fork extends the original with additional customization options.